-We have a significant supply chain in the UK and also have a small number of suppliers located in the EU, US and Singapore, working with a range of different subcontractors and vendors and we are committed to ensure that our supply chains will comply with the Act.
+We have a significant supply chain in the UK and also have an increasing number of suppliers located in the EU, US and Singapore, and we are committed to ensure that our supply chains will comply with the Act.

-We provide periodic in-person and/or online training to our applicable HSE, QA, HR, contracts, procurement and supply chain staff on the Act to help identify any potential slavery and human trafficking and how to respond if slavery or human trafficking is suspected.
-This process was supervised by our legal department.
-We aim to provide updated training to the relevant personnel during 2021 to continue to raise awareness of the requirements of the Act and any potential slavery and human trafficking issues that may arise in our business and wider supply chain; and how to address any such issues.
+We provide periodic in-person and/or online training to our applicable HSE, QA, HR, contracts, procurement and supply chain staff on the Act to continue to raise awareness as to the requirements of the Act; help employees identify any potential slavery and human trafficking issues that may arise in our business and wider supply chain; and how to address any such issues.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2020 and was approved by the board of Dril-Quip® (Europe) Limited on 12 May 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2022 and was approved by the board of Dril-Quip (Europe) Limited on 10 May 2023.

 James Webster, Director